-The study will examine the potential implications of a range of alternative flow scenarios on biodiversity, the economy and human wellbeing.
+The study will examine the potential implications of a range of alternative flow scenarios on biodiversity, the economy and human wellbeing (Figure 5.1).
 Each scenario will be compared to the baseline to estimate change in a range of ecological, economic and social measures and/or indices which are referred to as criteria or indicators.
 Not all of these can be measured in comparable units such as money.
-Therefore the Classification Process uses a MCA approach in which both monetary and non-monetary impacts can be assessed.
+Therefore the Classification Process uses a multi-criteria assessment (MCA) approach in which both monetary and non-monetary impacts can be assessed.